VietPhamTuyen/kodo-python/README.rst

 The default installation of python which exists on OSX doesn't include the python development header, which is required for kodo-python.
 Therefore you'll need to install python, e.g. using MacPorts.
-When you have aquired python use that installation of python to excecute the waf commands.
+When you have acquired python use that installation of python to execute the waf commands.

 Windows